Databricks Zerobus Ingest — The Best Bus Is No Bus

 Conclusion

 Zerobus Ingest offers a compelling alternative to message bus in a lot of scenarios.
-While Kafka remains essential for complex streaming architectures, Zerobus closes the gap for straightforward ingestion use cases—delivering the reliability you need at a fraction of the cost and complexity.
+While Kafka remains essential for complex streaming architectures, Zerobus Ingest closes the gap for straightforward ingestion use cases—delivering the reliability you need at a fraction of the cost and complexity.

 The cost savings extend beyond infrastructure.
 Kafka expertise commands premium salaries, and maintaining distributed message bus systems requires dedicated engineering time that could be spent on higher-value work.
-Zerobus’s simplicity means junior engineers can manage what previously required highly skilled distributed systems expertise.
+Zerobus Ingest’s simplicity means junior engineers can manage what previously required highly skilled distributed systems expertise.
 When you factor in reduced operational overhead, lower training costs, and faster time-to-production, the economics become even more compelling.
 Sometimes the best architecture isn’t the most sophisticated—it’s the one that solves your problem.